PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 Install the fan on the top side of the PlanktoScope HAT 1.3 PCB.

 Pay attention to the **running direction** with the arrow marking on the side of the Axial Fan.
 The Axial Fan should **blow on the Raspberry Pi** (from Top to Bottom of the PlanktoScope HAT 1.3 PCB).
-Engage the wire through the hole in the PlanktoScope HAT 1.3 PCB to reach the bottom of the board.
+Engage the wire through the hole in the PlanktoScope HAT 1.3 PCB to reach the bottom side of the board.

 ![Axial_fan_placement](images/Axial_fan_placement.JPG "Axial_fan_placement")